mattvh/Jekyll-to-Ghost/README.md

             }
 ```

 You can change the fields based on your need.
-It's encouraged to have the same `slug` if you have already created a Ghost user.
+It's encouraged to have the same `slug` if you have already created a Ghost user, so that Ghost can aggregate all posts together.
 You can find it under the admin page > Staff > click on the desired user to open up details > slug.

-I'm still working on automatically extracting author information from site data folder, but in the mean time a workaround would be manually fill the info below and paste it to the `users` block in the converted JSON file ([source](https://docs.ghost.org/api/migration/#example)):

 Questions
 ------------